twotwentyseven/codex-frontend-docs/components/ComponentPrompt.md

 - Props, events, and slots are accurately documented
 - Best practices are specific to the component's use case
 - Documentation includes any relevant notes about browser compatibility, accessibility, or performance considerations
+- Common props and functions are properly documented with real usage examples
+- Loading states and responsive behavior using common utilities are explained

 Use the following format for code examples:
 ```vue